Indigenous student services

 Indigenous Student Advisers

-To get in contact with an Indigenous Student Adviser, please email indigenousstudents@swinburne.edu.au or leave a voicemail on +61 3 9214 8481.
+To contact our Indigenous Student Adviser, please email indigenousstudents@swinburne.edu.au or leave a voicemail on +61 3 9214 8481.

-The Indigenous Student Services team provides academic services for Indigenous students enrolled in higher education and vocational education (PAVE).
+The Indigenous Student Services team provides academic skills support for Indigenous students enrolled in higher education and vocational education.

 Indigenous Academic Success Program

 All Indigenous students enrolled at Swinburne (including Swinburne Online) are encouraged to apply for the Indigenous Academic Success Program.
-Eligible students receive two (2) hours’ tuition per unit of study per week.
+Eligible students receive two hours of tuition per unit of study per week from qualified tutors to assist with their studies.
 Additional tuition for exam preparation is also provided.
+The availability of tuition is based on funding and need.
+The program is provided free to eligible students.

 Indigenous Student Lounge

-The Hawthorn Campus also has an Indigenous Student Lounge located at TB 218.
-Please feel free to drop in and network with other Indigenous students in a quiet and culturally safe environment.
-For access to the Indigenous Student Lounge please email indigenousstudents@swinburne.edu.au and we will arrange swipe card access for you.
+The Hawthorn campus has an Indigenous Student Lounge at AD 226.
+Drop in and network with other Indigenous students in a quiet and culturally safe environment.

 Indigenous Student Laptop Scholarship